Allegations of cheating during the 1994 Formula One World Championship: Renewed allegations

-Allegations of cheating reignited at the French Grand Prix, when, starting from third on the grid Schumacher overtook both of the Williams drivers, Damon Hill and Nigel Mansell, leading into the first corner of the race.
+Allegations of cheating reignited at the 1994 French Grand Prix when, starting from third on the grid, Schumacher overtook both of the Williams drivers, Damon Hill and Nigel Mansell, leading into the first corner of the race.
 This again raised suspicions that Benetton were using traction control.
 There were also incidents involving other teams, notably Ferrari and McLaren.
 While commentating on the race for Eurosport with John Watson and Allard Kalff, Williams driver David Coulthard, who was replaced by Mansell for the race, stated that Schumacher's start reminded him of the type of starts from the 1993 season when traction control was legal.

-In July the FIA announced that it had analyzed Benetton's black boxes from Imola and found a "Launch Control" system in the software.
+In July 1994, the FIA announced that it had analyzed Benetton's black boxes from Imola and found a launch control system in the software.
 It included what appeared to be a hidden trigger system which was highly suspicious.
 During the investigation several discrepancies regarding the capabilities of the system were found, some even surprising Benetton.
-The investigation showed it could be switched on by a laptop PC, that Benetton's menu did not reveal 'launch control' as an option, and that it was an option but it was not 'visible' (Option 13).

-Although the team admitted the existence of the code, it claimed it was redundant and could not be activated by Schumacher.
-Benetton further claimed that the driver's aid was only used in testing and that it was elaborate in order to prevent it being switched on accidentally, and that the 'launch control' could only be started by recompilation of the source code.
+The investigation showed it could be switched on by a laptop PC, that Benetton's menu did not reveal launch control as an option, and that it was an option but it was not visible (Option 13).
+Although the team admitted the existence of the code, it argued it was redundant and could not be activated by Schumacher.
+Benetton further stated that the driver's aid was only used in testing and that it was elaborate in order to prevent it being switched on accidentally, and that the launch control could only be started by recompilation of the source code.
 The rules at the time only prevented the use of traction control, not the existence of software that might be used to implement it.
 As the FIA had no proof it was being used, no action was taken.
 The FIA ultimately issued a statement concerning the investigation of the alleged use of an automatic start system by Benetton at Imola.
 The conclusion was that "the best evidence is that Benetton Formula Ltd was not using 'launch control' at the 1994 San Marino Grand Prix".
 Had the evidence proved otherwise, Benetton faced being excluded from the World Championships.

-Willem Toet, the Head of Aerodynamics for Benetton in 1994, believes it was Schumacher's technique that Senna initially mistook for illegal traction control during the Pacific Grand Prix.
+Willem Toet, the Head of Aerodynamics for Benetton in 1994, stated that traction control was legally achieved through rotational inertia.
+He also expressed his belief it was Schumacher's technique that Senna initially mistook for illegal traction control during the Pacific Grand Prix.
 He suggested that Schumacher's technique of braking with his left foot could have fooled Senna into thinking the Benetton was illegal.
-However, this opinion was not widely accepted as the LFB technique had been used in F1 since the early 1970s.
-In fact Senna's own team mate Gerhard Berger was known to have used left foot braking in 1992 when he had been Senna's team mate.
+This opinion was not widely accepted as the LFB technique had been used in Formula One since the early 1970s.
+In fact, Senna's own teammate Gerhard Berger was known to have used left foot braking in 1992 when he had been Senna's teammate.